Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Experiments and Results

 \subsection{Annotation Statistics}

 The annotation run produced \textit{59{,}708 successful annotations} from 1{,}200 unique agents across 50 images, covering all 24 persona profiles.
 Table~\ref{tab:annot_stats} summarizes the pipeline statistics.
-The failure rate is 0.49\% (292 annotations), with 98.2\% of personas completing on the first validation attempt.
-The no-persona ablation runs each produced exactly 50 annotations across the same 50 images with zero failures, yielding one annotation per image per condition.
+The failure rate is 0.49\% (292 annotations), with 98.2\% of successful annotations completed on the first validation attempt.
+The no-persona ablation runs each produced exactly 250 annotations across the same 50 images with zero failures, yielding one annotation per image per condition.

 Failures are demographically balanced (50.6\% Male, 49.4\% Female; 50.6\% Low income, 49.4\% High income) and concentrate on a small number of structurally complex scenes, ruling out {\agents}-specific parsing effects and indicating that errors are primarily content-driven.